flightcrank/ratio-boost/README.md

 this program can also spoof downloads but that functionality isn't included for now, as it is not needed. the program will report to the tracker that 100% of the file has already been downloaded.

-This program is dependency's on GTK, openssh and libcurl libs installed on your system as well as posix regex.h.
-It should compile on Windows and Mac. it is up to the user to install these dependency's and compilation instructions for those operating systems
+This program is dependent on GTK and libcurl libs installed on your system as well as posix regex.h.
+It should compile fine on Windows and Mac. however is up to the user to install these dependency's and follow compilation instructions for those operating systems

-to compile GTK GUI version with GCC on a Linux system
+the compilation instructions with GCC on a Linux system are as follows...

-    gcc blex.c hash.c list.c urle.c gtk_main.c -lcrypto -lcurl -export-dynamic `pkg-config gtk+-3.0 --cflags --libs` -o app
+    gcc blex.c hash.c list.c urle.c gtk_main.c -lcurl -export-dynamic `pkg-config gtk+-3.0 --cflags --libs` -o ratio-boost

-This program is still under development
+This program has achieved its goal, and is no longer under active devleopment.
+However minor improvments may still be made

 ## Images (GTK version)
 ![animation](https://i.imgur.com/MDSNu3Q.gif)